By: Attorney Lindsey A. Kujawa

-1. Each person is represented by an attorney
+1. Each person should be represented by an attorney

 It is not required that a prenuptial agreement involve two lawyers, but the fairness requirements for validity set up in Wisconsin caselaw invite a challenge wherever parties are unrepresented.
 The best, most enforceable prenups are made with the assistance of collaborative counsel working together to ensure that the parties are making informed decisions.

 2. Each person needs to fully disclose their finances to the other

 A thorough financial disclosure is key to informed decision-making.
 Having an understanding of the complete financial picture allows parties to structure their agreement to meet financial needs and provides certainty of expectations.

 3. Don’t forget financial agreements during the marriage

 A prenuptial agreement is more versatile than simply “who gets what in a divorce” or “who gets what at death.”
 A well-drafted prenuptial agreement also addresses household finances and asset/debt allocation during the marriage.

 Each party must have adequate time to review the agreement and understand all of its terms.
 The best practice is to begin the negotiation well in advance of the wedding date to ensure neither party feels rushed.
 Last-minute agreements can also be a basis for court challenges later.